Page loading ... Please wait.

 Printer Friendly Page

 Separate the eggs while they are still cold, placing the yolks in one bowl and the whites in another.
-Cover the two bowls with plastic wrap and allow the eggs to come to room temperature before using (about 30 minutes).
+Cover the two bowls with plastic wrap and allow the eggs to come to room temperature before using (this will take about 30 - 60 minutes).

-Meanwhile, in a heatproof bowl, over a saucepan of simmering water, melt the chocolate and butter.
+Then, in a heatproof bowl, placed over a saucepan of simmering water, melt the chocolate and butter.
 Remove from heat and set aside.

-In the bowl of your electric mixer, beat the egg yolks with 1/2 cup (100 grams) sugar until pale and thick (about 3 - 5 minutes).
-(When you raise the beaters the mixture will slowly fall back into the bowl in a ribbon.)
+In the bowl of your electric stand mixer, fitted with the paddle attachment, (or with a hand mixer), beat the egg yolks with 1/2 cup (100 grams) of the granulated white sugar until pale and thick (about 3 - 5 minutes).
+(When you raise the paddle the mixture will slowly fall back into the bowl in a ribbon.)
 Beat in the vanilla extract.
-With a rubber spatula gently fold in the warm chocolate mixture and the nut and flour mixture.
+With a rubber spatula gently fold, in the chocolate mixture and the ground hazelnuts.
 Set aside while you whip the egg whites.

-In a clean bowl, with the whisk attachment, beat the egg whites, at medium speed, until foamy and then add the cream of tartar.
-Continue beating until soft peaks form.
-Gradually add the remaining 1/4 cup (50 grams) sugar, beating at high speed until stiff but not dry.
+In a clean bowl, with the whisk attachment (or with a hand mixer), beat the egg whites and cream of tartar until soft peaks form.
+Gradually add the remaining 1/4 cup (50 grams) of granulated white sugar, beating at high speed until stiff but not dry.
 With a large spatula or whisk, fold a small amount of the whites into the chocolate batter to lighten it.
-Quickly fold in the remaining whites.
-Do not over mix or the batter will deflate.
-Pour the mixture into the prepared pan and smooth the top.
-Bake for 40 to 45 minutes, or until a toothpick inserted into the center of the cake shows moist crumbs.
+Fold in the remaining whites, in two additions.
+(Do not over mix or the batter will deflate.)
+Pour the batter into the prepared pan and smooth the top with the back of a spoon or offset spatula.
+Bake for about 40 to 45 minutes, or until a toothpick inserted into the center of the cake has moist crumbs clinging to it.
+(The top of the cake will have formed a thin crust with some cracks.)

-Cool the torte completely in the pan on a wire rack.
-It will rise and then fall in the center, leaving a higher rim of cake around the sides and there will also be some cracking.
-Once the torte has cooled completely level the top of the torte and then remove from pan.
-For ease of handling, if possible, place on an 8 inch (20 cm) corrugated cake circle.
-The torte may be completed to this point, wrapped and kept in the refrigerator for a few days, or else frozen for a couple of months.
+Cool the torte completely in the pan that has been placed on a wire rack.
+The Torte will fall in the center as it cools, leaving a higher rim of cake around the sides and there will also be some cracking and crumbs.
+Once the torte has cooled completely remove from pan.
+If desired, serve with softly whipped cream or crème fraiche.

 Serves 10 - 12.

-6 ounces (170 grams) semisweet or bittersweet chocolate, chopped
+6 ounces (170 grams) semisweet or bittersweet chocolate, coarsely chopped

 6 ounces (170 grams) unsalted butter, cut into pieces